 Types of Damages for Lost Job

-Second, you can also claim general damages, which include future loss of earnings and lost earning capacity.
+Second, you can also claim general damages, which is a broad category of losses that are difficult to assign a specific monetary value.
+General damages include future loss of earnings and lost earning capacity.
 To recover future loss of earnings and earning capacity, you need to show that you had the potential to earn that amount of money.
 Unlike special damages that use your actual wages to calculate the amount, the court will estimate your earning capacity by comparing your abilities before and after the injury.

-How to Make a Claim for Lost Job
+How to Make a Claim for a Lost Job

 To recover damages after losing your job, you'll need proof of the medical condition that prevented you from returning to your job.
 Typically, you'll need to submit a doctor's note, disability slip, and any medical records describing your injuries.
-You'll also need to submit a letter from your employer (stating that you are being discharged) and proof of your income.
-The letter should indicate that your termination was related to your accident injuries.
+You'll also need to submit a letter from your employer stating that you are being discharged, and proof of your income.
+The letter should state that your termination was related to your accident injuries.

-Keep in mind, depending on which state you're at, your personal injury lawsuit may be subject to certain limitations like damages caps.
+Depending on which state you're in, your personal injury lawsuit may be subject to certain limitations like damages caps.
 It is unlikely that you'll recover loss of earnings for an indefinite period of time.
 Some states cap noneconomic damages you can recover to a certain dollar amount.
 Make sure you check your state's laws to ensure you're not requesting more than the law allows.